Calculate exactly how many cases (or kegs) of beer you need for your wedding reception. No more guessing - get the right amount for your crowd.

 Beer quantities for weddings serving beer, wine, and cocktails (4-hour reception)

 These estimates assume beer, wine, and cocktails are all available.
-Use our full calculator for personalized quantities including wine and liquor.
+Use the calculator above for personalized quantities including wine and liquor.

 Expect 20-30% higher beer consumption in warm weather.
 Guests reach for cold, refreshing drinks.